 There is a Jewish tale that seems to have inspired the storyline of the movie, dating from 16th century Palestine.

-Remember, however you choose to enjoy the autumn season, check your, say the before you go to sleep, sing the children in your life a lullaby to keep them safe, and if you happen to have a ring on you, don't propose marriage to a dead hand or a tree branch!
+However you choose to enjoy the autumn season, remember to check your, say the before you go to sleep, sing the children in your life a lullaby to keep them safe, and if you happen to have a ring on you, don't propose marriage to a dead hand or a tree branch!
 You may get more trouble than you expect.